-R. Kelly due back in court for opening of sex abuse trial
+Years in the making, R Kelly sex abuse trial gets underway

 Kelly, 54, is perhaps best known for his smash hit “I Believe I Can Fly,” a 1996 song that became an inspirational anthem played at school graduations, weddings, advertisements and elsewhere.

-An anonymous jury made up of seven men and five women has been sworn in to hear the case.
-The trial, coming after several delays due mostly to the pandemic, will unfold under coronavirus precautions restricting the press and the public to overflow courtrooms with video feeds.
+An anonymous jury made up of seven men and five women was sworn in to hear the case.
+The trial, coming after several delays due mostly to the pandemic, unfolds under coronavirus precautions restricting the press and the public to overflow courtrooms with video feeds.

 The New York case is only part of the legal peril facing the singer, born Robert Sylvester Kelly.
 He also has pleaded not guilty to sex-related charges in Illinois and Minnesota.